Oil prices edge lower on stronger dollar, ample supply

-U.S. August crude, set to expire on Tuesday, fell 12 cents to 50.03 a barrel by 0054 GMT.
+U.S. August crude CLc1, set to expire on Tuesday, fell 12 cents to 50.03 a barrel by 0054 GMT.
 The front-month contract fell below $50 a barrel on Monday for the first time since April.

-Brent September crude was 10 cents lower at $56.55 a barrel, after settling 45 cents lower.
+Brent September crude LCOc1 was 10 cents lower at $56.55 a barrel, after settling 45 cents lower.

 Saudi Arabia's domestic crude oil inventories jumped to a record in May, although the rise likely reflected the operational demands of a major new refinery rather than another sign of a global supply glut.